Feds require airlines to automatically refund passengers for canceled or delayed flights

 Under the new rules, which will go into effect beginning in late October, airlines must issue full refunds including imposed taxes and fees within seven business days for credit card purchases, and within three weeks for other payment methods.

-In 2022, 39 attorneys general urged Congress to pass legislation that would authorize them to enforce state and federal consumer protection laws governing the airline industry.
+In 2022, Oregon Attorney General Ellen Rosenblum joined her counterparts in other states in urging Congress to pass legislation that would authorize state attorneys general to enforce state and federal consumer protection laws governing the airline industry.
 That same year, the office said one of the complaints from passengers was that airlines failed to distribute required credits to passengers who could not travel during the pandemic.

 In an effort to support consumers, DOT launched in 2023 a dashboard that provides consumers with details on the services airlines provide when flights are disrupted or canceled.